elmomoilanen/Hashmap/README.md

 [![main](https://github.com/elmomoilanen/Hashmap/actions/workflows/main.yml/badge.svg)](https://github.com/elmomoilanen/Hashmap/actions/workflows/main.yml)

 Library implementing the hash map data structure with open addressing and robin hood hashing as the collision resolution strategy.
-Strings are used as keys that are internally mapped to values via SipHash-2-4 hashing function, see e.g. the reference C implementation [SipHash](https://github.com/veorq/SipHash) for more information on this hashing algorithm.
+Strings are used as keys that are internally mapped to values through the SipHash-2-4 hashing function.
+For more information on this algorithm, see the reference C implementation [SipHash](https://github.com/veorq/SipHash).

-Library design restricts size of the keys to 19 bytes, the 20th byte being reserved internally for the null character.
-One of the reasons for this implementation choice was that this library is targeted mainly for small scale needs and longer keys would seem redundant with respect to this purpose.
-Underlying memory layout for the hash map can also be implemented more tightly when allowing key sizes only up to a specific boundary.
+Library design limits key size to 19 bytes, with the 20th byte reserved for the null character.
+This implementation choice was made because the library primarily serves small scale needs, and longer keys would seem redundant with respect to this purpose.
+Additionally, a more compact memory layout for the hash map can be achieved with fixed key size boundaries.

-Memory layout is formed by so-called slots that each have four first bytes reserved for meta data, following 20 bytes reserved for the key (as described earlier) and the next x bytes for an actual data item which size must be known when initialising the hash map in the first place.
-Slot count (i.e., total capacity of the hash map) can be set at the beginning or left to be configured internally by the library.
-Notice that there are some other size restrictions in place but these are checked by the library when needed and they shouldn't restrict too much, if any, the user experience; please see the *API summary* section below for more information on these limitations.
-Notice also that this library is not thread-safe and shouldn't be used directly with multithreaded code.
+The memory layout of the hash map consists of slots, each with 4 bytes reserved for metadata, 20 bytes for the key (as previously discussed), and x bytes for the data item.
+The size of the data item must be specified when initializing the hash map.
+The number of slots, or the total capacity of the hash map, can be set by the user or left to be determined internally by the library.
+There are other size restrictions, but they are handled by the library and should not significantly impact the user experience.
+See the API summary section below for more details.
+Note that this library is not thread-safe and should not be used with multithreaded code.

-Precise memory layout for a slot is the following: meta data (4 bytes in total; 1 bit to mark whether the slot is reserved, 11 bits for probe sequence length (PSL) and 20 bits for truncated hash value) | key (20 bytes, last byte always reserved for the null character) | data item (x bytes, determined at initialisation).
-Meta data is implemented as a normal unsigned integer data type and the specific bits inside it are modified by bitwise operations.
-As the maximal capacity of the hash map is limited, 11 bits for PSL and 20 bits for hash are sufficient.
+The memory layout for a slot is as follows: metadata (4 bytes: 1 bit for reserved flag, 11 bits for probe sequence length (PSL), and 20 bits for truncated hash value) | key (20 bytes, with the last byte reserved for the null character) | data item (x bytes, determined at initialization).
+The metadata is represented as an unsigned integer and its specific bits are manipulated using bitwise operations.
+Given the limited capacity of the hash map, 11 bits for PSL and 20 bits for hash value are sufficient.

 ## Build ##